Menu

 Data breaches

-Healthcare cybersecurity focuses on preventing attacks by securing systems against unauthorized patient data access, use and disclosure.
-The primary goal is to ensure the availability, confidentiality and integrity of essential medical data which could endanger patients' lives.
+Healthcare cybersecurity focuses on preventing attacks by securing the health care system against unauthorized patient data access, use, and disclosure.
+The primary goal is to ensure the availability, confidentiality, and integrity of essential medical data which could endanger patients' lives.

 Phishing